In honor of World IBD Day, I want to talk about colonoscopy prep.

 I know this is a slight deviation from my typical blog posts, but colonoscopies are important.
 No one should feel ashamed or embarrassed to discuss gastroenterological health.

 Do you have any questions regarding colonoscopies or colonoscopy prep?
-Ask away!
+Check out my colonoscopy prep FAQs!

 Do you have a colonoscopy scheduled in the next few days or weeks?
 Download my colonoscopy checklist!
 I’ve put together handy reminders for the week leading up to your colonoscopy, all of which will help your colonoscopy prep be as tolerable as possible.